 The Emergence of Modern Business Enterprise in France, 1800–1930

-In this magisterial study, Michael Smith explains how France left behind small-scale merchant capitalism for the large corporate enterprises that would eventually dominate its domestic economy and project French influence throughout the world.
-Arguing against the long-standing view that French economic and business development was crippled by missed opportunities and entrepreneurial failures, Smith presents a story of considerable achievement.
+Smith explains how France abandoned merchant capitalism for the corporate enterprise that would come to dominate its economy and project influence around the globe.
+Opposing the view that French economic and business development was crippled by missed opportunities and entrepreneurial failures, he presents a story of considerable achievement.

 A Culture of Credit: Embedding Trust and Transparency in American Business

 In the growing and dynamic economy of nineteenth-century America, businesses sold vast quantities of goods to one another, mostly on credit.
 This book explains how business people solved the problem of whom to trust—how they determined who was deserving of credit, and for how much.